SAP-samples/teched2022-DT264/exercises/ex1/README.md

 1. Open the [Site Manager](https://dt264-14bds723.dt.launchpad.cfapps.us10.hana.ondemand.com/) in your browser.

 > **NOTE:** When using the assigned users for the SAP TechEd 2022 Hands-on Session, you might be prompted to change the initial password upon your first logon.
-Choose an arbitrary password and remember it throughout the session.
+Choose an arbitrary password and remember it for the duration of this training session.

 1. Navigate to the **Channel Manager** tab within [Site Manager](https://dt264-14bds723.dt.launchpad.cfapps.us10.hana.ondemand.com/).